-But with all the potential musically and the friendships that were built, being a prog-rock band in the 90′s wasn’t the hippest thing.
+But with all the potential music and the friendships that were built, being a prog-rock band in the 90′s wasn’t the hippest thing.
 The performing at venues that, “just didn’t get our music”, was beginning to weigh on all of us.

 Unfortunately, I believe the band had only scratched the surface.
-Although the we had gone into the studio to record what some might consider a more ‘prog-sound’, we had actually been experimenting with a much more alternative style.
+Although we had gone into the studio to record what some might consider a more ‘prog-sound’, we had actually been experimenting with a much more alternative style.
 This new sound was minus the heavy synth keyboards and odd meters.
 But was a more thoughtful organic sound.
-The music was still intricate, but seemed to have more potential at being approachable.
+The music was still intricate but seemed to have more potential at being approachable.

 But it would be too late for the band.
 In the middle of our studio recording, Crimson Fable would see it’s demise.
 This time though, the option for finding a replacement and moving forward wasn’t really a consideration.

-Fortunately the breakup of the band did not break up our friendship.
+Fortunately, the breakup of the band did not break up our friendship.
 We would still stay close and would talk from time to time and even proposed a reunion.
 Marc would move to Seattle, Washington, and Art would soon follow.
 It would be there in Seattle that Jesus would call Art to salvation and Art would finally answer that call.
 See, God’s timing is always perfect.

 Seattle would also be where Marc and Art would become some of the most sought after and respected session players around.
-Garry and I would find ourselves working together again on and off.
+Gary and I would find ourselves working together again on and off.
 Writing music, designing, and creating some of the best cover groups in Orange County.

 So this week’s Flashback Friday features a couple of guys who tried their hand at a prog-rock experiment.